Abid-sh84/StyleStore/README.md

    ```

 3. Configure environment variables:
-   - Copy `.env.example` to `.env` and update the values:
+   - Copy `.env.example` to `.env.prod` and update the values:
      ```
-     cp .env.example .env
+     cp .env.example .env.prod
      ```
-   - Add your PayPal client ID to the `.env` file
+   - Add your PayPal client ID to the `.env.prod` file

 4. Start the development server:
    ```